gabrieletiboni/dropo/README.md

 Implementation of Domain Randomization Off-Policy Optimization (DROPO) for arbitrary offline datasets.
 DROPO shortens the reality gap when learning reinforcement learning policies in a sim-to-real setting.
  -->
 # DROPO: Sim-to-Real Transfer with Offline Domain Randomization
-##### Gabriele Tiboni, Karol Arndt, Ville Kyrki.
+##### Gabriele Tiboni, Karol Arndt, Ville Kyrki
+##### Robotics and Autonomous Systems

-This repository contains the code for the [paper](https://arxiv.org/abs/2201.08434): "DROPO: Sim-to-Real Transfer with Offline Domain Randomization".
+This repository contains the code for the [paper](https://www.sciencedirect.com/science/article/pii/S0921889023000714): "DROPO: Sim-to-Real Transfer with Offline Domain Randomization".

 *Abstract:* In recent years, domain randomization has gained a lot of traction as a method for sim-to-real transfer of reinforcement learning policies; however, coming up with optimal randomization ranges can be difficult.
 In this paper, we introduce DROPO, a novel method for estimating domain randomization ranges for a safe sim-to-real transfer.